bhontz/RockPaperScissors/README.md

 This repository contains the files required for this activity.

-The client side is hosted on this site as "https://github.io.
+The client side is hosted on this site as "https://bhontz.github.io/RockPaperScissors/rpsClient.html?url=XXX.XXX.XXXX"  ... where XXX.XXX.XXXX is the server's IP address.

 > Written with [StackEdit](https://stackedit.io/).